 - 3 reference letters with the following criteria: a letter from a pain clinician colleague, one from your previous program director or current Head of Department, and one from the applicant’s choice

-- TBA: Deadline for letters of reference sent by mail
+- August 22, 2023: Deadline for letters of reference sent by mail